 Researchers from the University of Edinburgh tested different common masks by running a diesel generator (to mimic car exhaust) and piping the exhaust through the masks.
 They used a particle counter to see how many particles made it through the mask.
 Here’s my super scientific rendering of the setup:

 One important detail: the particle counter they used measured particles as small as 0.007 microns.
 That’s over 10 times smaller than the coronavirus particle diameter.
 We’re talking about truly tiny particles here!

 They tested a whole range of masks, and here’s what they found:

 3M industrial filters were able to capture over 95% of particles down to 0.007 micron.
-That’s over 10 times smaller than the coronavirus.
-What might be surprising to some is that the surgical mask was able to capture 80% of the tiny particles.
+Given that news outlets have claimed surgical masks can’t capture nanoparticles, it’s particularly surprising that the surgical mask was able to capture 80% of the tiny particles.

-Conclusion: Masks – including surgical mask and N95 mask – can capture tiny particles over 10 times smaller than the coronavirus.
+Conclusion: Masks – including surgical masks and N95 masks – can capture viruses and even particles over 10 times smaller.